 One final, brief point of application concerns one of the greatest banes upon the professing church that the false gospel of Arminianism has produced.
 False gospels produce false conversions in plenty, for they cannot produce a true one.
 As it relates to Arminianism, the man-centered gospel allows a person to think himself not that bad as he considers the claims of Christ.
 It allows him to think that he has entered the faith when he has not renounced every last shred of self-confidence and self-sufficiency.
 This is the recipe for false conversion.
 However, if the pure doctrine of the gospel were thundered from the pulpits, the pride of man would be attacked straightway and many false conversions would be avoided.
 A man may profess Christ and join a church so long as he can cling to his Semi-Pelagian worldview.
 But force him to behold the true gospel, the gospel of the doctrines of grace, and see how many may falter and hesitate.
 See how many may have not counted the cost of becoming a disciple of Christ.
 See how many may hate Calvinism more than they love Christ.
 See how many will balk at submitting to a God “like that.”
 And then you will see that many have entered the ranks of professing Christians via a false gospel.
 It takes humility to come to Christ and the false gospel of Arminianism lessens the blow to man’s pride that the true gospel delivers with power.

-And so, when the Apostle Paul tells the churches in Galatia to reject a false gospel.
-If any come to you and preach a gospel of grace that we see laid out in Scripture.
-That person is accursed.
+And so, when the Apostle Paul tells the churches in Galatia to reject a false gospel, he is warning them to reject any “gospel” that is not the gospel of grace that we see laid out in Scripture.
+That person who preaches a false gospel is accursed.
 Friends, this is the Word of God; it is not my word.
 May we apply Paul’s instruction to the churches of Galatia and to our own churches in our day.
-And then we will see blessing and revival as the true gospel stands in opposition to the false gospel of man.
+And then we will perhaps see blessing and revival as the true gospel stands in opposition to the false gospel of man.
 As the true gospel is laid as the foundation and is built upon in truth.
-As the true gospel is preach and men women, boys and girls, see themselves as utterly insufficient to contribute any good whatsoever to their salvation.
+As the true gospel is preached and men and women, boys and girls, see themselves as utterly insufficient to contribute any good whatsoever to their salvation.
 And then may God be pleased to bless the preaching of his word and save sinners.